DigilentInc/vivado-library/ip/Pmods/PmodOLED_v1_0/README.md

 There are no special prompts that must be followed over the course of this demo (the IP does not require interrupts or an additional clock).

-It should be noted that This IP will nto function properly when the provided AXI clock has a frequency greater than 160 MHz.
+It should be noted that This IP will not function properly when the provided AXI clock has a frequency greater than 160 MHz.

 Demo Program in Xilinx SDK